KozGit/Blender-2.8-MD5-import-export-addon/README.md

   • Scale

         ◦ Adjust the scale for all elements in the animation

+  • Fix tri indices for eye deform

+        ◦ Normally not needed.
+Only for use with specific eye meshes using eye textures ( texture flagged as 'eyeDeform' in material ) not rendering correctly in engine.

  Specify the file path and complete the export.